-Human beings have always looked up at the skies and asked themselves questions such as "What's out there?" and "Where does everything come from?"
-This natural curiosity still forms the basis for the science of astronomy, but nowadays we rely on mathematics, physics, chemistry and computer science to find answers to such questions.
+Human beings have always looked up at the skies and asked themselves questions like "What's out there?" and "Where does everything come from?"
+This natural curiosity still forms the basis for the science of astronomy, but now we rely on mathematics, physics, chemistry and computer science to find answers to these questions.

 Courses and programmes